JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 ### Configuration

-At the top of the window, you can configure:
+The menu on the top of the window allows you to configure:

 * <a href="https://www.jpa-buddy.com/documentation/database-connections/">DB connection</a>
 * <a href="https://www.jpa-buddy.com/documentation/reverse-engineering/#working-with-remote-db">DB schema cache</a>
 * Source root and package to which the generated entities will be saved
 * Whether indexes and constains need to be migrated by ticking the corresponding checkbox

-Also, from "Other settings" drop-down list, you can move to the <a href="https://www.jpa-buddy.com/documentation/entity-designer/#settings-1">entity declaration</a> and <a href="https://www.jpa-buddy.com/documentation/reverse-engineering/#settings">reverse engineering</a> settings.
+Also, from the "Other settings" drop-down list, you can move to the <a href="https://www.jpa-buddy.com/documentation/entity-designer/#settings-1">entity declaration</a> and <a href="https://www.jpa-buddy.com/documentation/reverse-engineering/#settings">reverse engineering</a> settings.

 ### Mapped Relations, Tables and Views

-On the left of the window, you can see:
+On the left side of the window, you can see:

-* Mapped Relations - those tables and views for which there are entities in the project
+* Mapped Relations - tables and views mapped to JPA entities
-* Tables - those tables for which there are no entities yet
+* Tables - tables that exist in the DB but are not mapped to entities
-* Views - those views for which there are no entities yet
+* Views - views that exist in the DB but are not mapped to entities

 After selecting any element from the tree, a panel for migrating attributes from columns will appear.
 Also, you will be able to define a class name in the corresponding field.